Ejemekwuru: Origin

-The name ‘Ejemekwuru’ metamorphosized from the narrative that Akabo (who was a brother to Ekwuru and the founder of the neighboring Akabo community to the north of Ejemekwuru) would say ‘ejem nga Ekwuru’ meaning ‘I am going to the home of Ekwuru’ whenever he was visiting his brother.
-‘Ejem nga Ekwuru’ would later become ‘Ejemekwuru’.
+The name Ejemekwuru metamorphosized from the narrative that Akabo (who was a brother to Ekwuru and the founder of the neighboring Akabo community to the north of Ejemekwuru) would say 'ejem nga Ekwuru' meaning 'I am going to the home of Ekwuru' whenever he was visiting his brother.
+Ejem nga Ekwuru would later become 'Ejemekwuru'.

-Another account - which is a purely cultural mythology (similar to other cultural myths of the Igbo people) and included in this narrative for completeness, states that a big gourd exploded and released many people, who later became the ancestors of different towns and villages.
+Another account states that a big gourd exploded and released many people, who later became the ancestors of different towns and villages.
 This account explains that it was from this gourd (Agbugba gbawara mmadu) that Ekwuru came out.

-Clearly, not much was recorded or passed down about the father of Ekwuru and that continues to remain a myth.

 The present-day people of Ejemekwuru are descendants of 3 brothers – Njioke, Ebechere, and Awo born to the ancestral patriarch, Ekwuru.
 Njioke, the first son of Ekwuru had 3 sons namely Agwu, Akum, and Oduwa.
 The groups of villages in Ejemekwuru are direct descendants of these sons of Ekwuru namely: